smokephisticated/smokephisticated/pages/bongs/bongs.md

 Our suggestions strongly stem off of genuine customer feedback left by real and satisfied stoners that have gone through the exact deciding process as you are now.

-So wheather you're a a collector looking for a new addition to the shelf - or a newbie looking into investing towards something that doesn't require tin-foil to pack - your future go-to piece could be right on this page.
+So wheather you're hoping to upgrade from a make-shifts, or if you're browsing for an addition to your collection - your future go-to piece could be right on this page.

-<h5 class="heading-center">Please Note:</h5>
+<h3 class="heading-center">Please Note:</h3>

-<h4 class="heading-center">Seeing products a little out of your price range?
+<h5 class="heading-center">Seeing products a little out of your price range?
 Don't sweat it.
-Scroll down until you find what fits your budget.</h4>
+Our lower-priced recommendations are towards the bottom.
+Scroll down until you find the range that fits your budget.</h5>

 <h2 class="heading-center">Best bongs under $150</h2>

-**Below:** you'll find a quick layout of a few glowingly rated products between $100 to $150 that will deliver quality  for years to come.
+**Below:** you'll find a quick layout of our most effective and highest-quality  between $100 to $150 that will ensure quality usage for years to come.

 <h3 class="heading-center">For the Experienced Toker:</h3>